Urban Alert

 were unaware of any council initiatives addressing these problems

-Online discussions reinforced these findings, frequently highlighting slow responses, unclear progress, and frustration with accountability.
+Online discussions reinforced these findings, highlighting slow responses, unclear progress, and frustration with accountability.
+This directly informed the decision to prioritise visible issue status, progress tracking, and transparent feedback in the app.

 Key Insights